alansouza1/cs50-exercises/README.md

 # CS50's Introduction to Computer Science

-Exercises from the CS50's Introduction to Computer Science course from Harvard
+This repository contains the exercises that I did during the CS50's course.